ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 Compiling MPI codes
 -------------------

-There are two MPI libraries currently available on Cirrus:
+There are two MPI libraries currently available on ARCHER2:

 * HPE Message Passing Toolkit (MPT)
 * Intel MPI

 The compilation and run commands are different depending on which of these libraries you choose.
-Most of the applications we have compiled on Cirrus have made use of the HPE MPT library and we only use Intel MPI if HPE MPT cannot be used for some reason.
+Most of the applications we have compiled on ARCHER2 have made use of the HPE MPT library and we only use Intel MPI if HPE MPT cannot be used for some reason.
 If you can use either library it is worthwhile running a few tests to discover if either provides a performance